bakku/peacock/README.md

 Peacock is a small tool to easily manage your .gitignore written in ruby.

-It lets you ignore and extract files and directories using .gitignore in your current git repository.
+It lets you extract files and directories from .gitignore files as well as inserting new files to .gitignore

-Note that while ignoring files and directories peacock will perform safety commits to make sure your work is not lost.
-It will commit all your uncommited work (if there is any) before and after adding files to .gitignore.

-While extracting, peacock leaves everything untouched.

 Note that at the moment you can't combine options with one hyphen (e.g.: -ev for --extract and --verbose) but you have to pass them separated (e.g.: -e -v)